arangodb/kube-arangodb/docs/mlextension-resource.md

         name: myarangoml-storage # name of the ArangoMLStorage created on the previous step
       deployment:
         # you can add here: tolerations, nodeSelector, nodeAffinity, scheduler and many other parameters.
 See full CRD reference for details.
-        replicas: 1 # by default only one pod is running which contains containers for each component (prediction, training, project).
+        replicas: 1 # by default only one pod is running which contains containers for api.
 You can scale it up or down.
-        prediction:
-          image: <prediction-image>
-          # you can configure various parameters for container running this component here.
-See full CRD reference for details.
-        project:
-          image: <projects-image>
-          # you can configure various parameters for container running this component here.
-See full CRD reference for details.
-        training:
-          image: <training-image>
+        image: <api-image>
         # you can configure various parameters for container running this component here.
 See full CRD reference for details.
       init: # configuration for Kubernetes Job running initial bootstrap of ArangoML for your cluster.
         image: <init-image>
         # you can add here: tolerations, nodeSelector, nodeAffinity, scheduler and many other parameters.
 See full CRD reference for details.